Sayed94h/aqyanoos/README.md

 ### 1. HTTP Response code

-Check the app on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.httpresponsecode).
+Check the App on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.httpresponsecode).

-This app helps you search, learn and practice HTTP response codes or http status codes.
-This app is a great reference for http status codes.
-There is also a very helpful QUIZ game inside the app about status codes.
+This App helps you search, learn and practice HTTP response codes or http status codes.
+This App is a great reference for http status codes.
+There is also a very helpful QUIZ game inside the App about status codes.

 ### 2. Drawing and Painting App

-Check the app on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.drawing_painting).
+Check the App on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.drawing_painting).

 This is a drawing application or a digital board for drawing anything you like.

 #### Features

-1. Draw with any background color to any color you want.
+1. Draw with any background color you want.
-2. Draw with any pen size to any size you want.
+2. Draw with any pen size you want.
-3. Draw with any pen color to any color you want.
+3. Draw with any pen color you want.
-4. Draw with any pen color transparency.
+4. Set transparency for the pen color.
 5. Change board's dimension(width and height) to any dimension you want.
-6. Save your drawing on your device as image.
+6. Save your drawing on your device as an image.
-7. Open images, crop, draw on them...save to your mobile.
+7. Open images, crop, draw on them...save to your mobile phone.
+8. Set the background color to transparent to have a transparent image.
+9. Install the App and explore more.

 ### 3. Color Reference

-Check the app on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.colorreference).
+Check the App on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.colorreference).

-This app helps you with colors.
-If you deal with colors then this is a great app for you.
+This App helps you with colors.
+If you deal with colors then this is a great App for you.
-With this app you can get the Hex value, RGB value, HSL value and name of any color in the list and there is a great color picker that helps you pick/choose any color you want.
+With this App you can get the Hex value, RGB value, HSL value and name of any color in the list and there is a great color picker that helps you pick/choose any color you want.

 #### Features